ubrant/documents-reader/README.md

 2. [Download ***Reader***](https://github.com/ubrant/documents-reader/archive/refs/heads/main.zip) and unzip it
 3. Run ***run-reader*** **.sh/.bat**
 4. Write *UBD* documents
-    - Put formatted documents in UBD-Docs folder, as it is the base folder that is scanned along-with its internal directories by default
+    - Place document files in *UBD-Docs* folder, as it is the base folder that is scanned along-with its internal directories by default
     - To change the default behaviour, update your *.sh / .bat* files or *Python* scripts - command-line arguments are passed-in to the main parser
 5. Repeat steps ***3***, ***4*** and ***this*** one
 6. Have Fun